cywizlabs/i-omgautam/README.md

 We explore the intersection of Cybersecurity, Artificial Intelligence, Software Development, Cloud Technologies, and Automation to create practical technologies that solve real-world problems.

-🔐 Cybersecurity — Security tools, research, and defensive technologies 🤖 Artificial Intelligence — AI-powered applications and intelligent automation 💻 Software Development — Modern web, mobile, and backend solutions ☁️ Cloud & DevOps — Scalable infrastructure and deployment solutions 🧪 Research & Innovation — Experimenting with emerging technologies and open-source projects
+🔐 Cybersecurity — Security tools, research, and defensive technologies/ 🤖 Artificial Intelligence — AI-powered applications and intelligent automation/ 💻 Software Development — Modern web, mobile, and backend solutions/ ☁️ Cloud & DevOps — Scalable infrastructure and deployment solutions/ 🧪 Research & Innovation — Experimenting with emerging technologies and open-source projects/

 🚀 Our Mission